Pa. Senate votes to ban safe injection sites

-HARRISBURG, Pa. – State senators approved a bill to ban so-called safe injection sites Monday night.
+HARRISBURG, Pa. – State senators approved a bill Monday night to ban so-called safe injection sites.

 Berks County Democrats Judy Schwank and Katie Muth both voted "no."